awsdocs/aws-tools-ado-vsts-user-guide/doc_source/welcome.md

  [Getting Started](getting-started.md)

-How to set up a VSTS account, install the AWS Tools for VSTS and how to set up AWS credentials to use the tasks using either service endpoints, environment variables or Amazon EC2 instance metadata \(for build agents running on Amazon EC2 instances\)\.
+How to set up an AWS account and install the AWS Tools for VSTS\.
+Also how to set up AWS credentials for use in the tasks, which can be accomplished using service endpoints, environment variables, or Amazon EC2 instance metadata \(for build agents running on Amazon EC2 instances\)\.

  [Using the AWS Tools for VSTS](tutorials.md)